OUCompilers/cs4100-sp22/README.md

 The course consists of weekly lectures (Tu/Th), attendance at which is required.
 The programming assignments for this course are extensive and time consuming, so be prepared!

 In addition to biweekly homework assignments, there will be a midterm exam (Week 9, approximately 15% of your grade) and a final (approximately 25%).
 The homeworks (programming assignments) are worth approximately 40%.
-We'll have Blackboard quizzes on weeks when no homework is due (total 10%).
+We'll also have simple Blackboard quizzes (10%) and programming exercises (10%).

 ### Grade Breakdown